• Skip to main content

 Shō Number Six

-Audio Feature: Jose Oseguera (Shō No. 5)
+Audio Feature: Allisa Cherry (Shō No. 6)

-Apr 30, 2025 · Shō Poetry Journal
+May 30, 2025 · Shō Poetry Journal

 Close-up of Becka Mara McKay, a Caucasian woman with curly reddish-brown hair, looking off to the side.
 There is a turquoise blue couch cushion behind her.